The Old Time Farm Vision

 Do you think traditional, "normal", honest and authentic?

-This is our vision for Old Time Farm.
+This is the vision for Old Time Farm.

 The Story

-Like many of you, we noticed the increase in cancer, allergies, and autism in our friends and family.
-We wondered where our food came from, how it was grown, what it was fed, how it was treated.
+Like many of you, I noticed the increase in cancer, allergies, and autism in our friends and family.
+I wondered where our food came from, how it was grown, what it was fed, how it was treated.
 Did this have any impact our health?
 What did all those confusing labels mean?
 Who could pronounce all those words on the labels?

-In 2010 we sold our business and bought a 113 acre farm in Mercer County, PA to have more space for our horses.
+In 2010 Ray & I sold our business and bought a 113 acre farm in Mercer County, PA to have more space for our horses.
 Then ...
 I wanted some chickens and a "house cow" for our own milk ...

 The cows I found locally were high production "modern" types.
 I discovered the old-fashioned traditional producing livestock breeds were still in existence but were in danger of extinction ... the research and adventure started!